millert1023/Project-2/README.md

 Will likely reduce dataset by time or location depending on initial cleansing and analysis.

-# Final analysis will:
+# Final analysis:

-  * Be located in GitHub repo: https://github.com/evansvillewy/Project-2
+  * Will be located in GitHub repo: https://github.com/evansvillewy/Project-2
   * Will be deployed to a public web hosting site.
   * Provide insights into the US Traffic Accident data
   * Data will be stored in a database